Parameters

 Parameters are a very powerful component of templates.
 These parameters allow for giving users that may consume your template a bit of flexibility with configuration options for certain applications, while still maintaining control over the possible values the users can select.

-When deploying a resource referring to a template with parameters configured, the platform will prompt the user for their selection for the given parameters.
+When deploying a resource referring to a template with parameters configured, the platform prompts the user for their selection for the given parameters.

 - variable: mylabelvalue